-Susanne Herold is a W3 Professor for Pulmonary Infections and clinical head of the Infectious Diseases Section, Department of Medicine II, UKGM in Giessen.
-Susanne obtained her medical and PhD degree at Justus Liebig University of Giessen, Germany.
+Susanne Herold is W3 Professor for Internal Medicine, Infectious Diseases and Pulmonary Research and Director of the Department of Medicine V, UKGM in Giessen.
+She obtained her medical and PhD degree at Justus Liebig University of Giessen, Germany.
 Her research focuses on macrophage-epithelial interactions during viral pneumonia induced by influenza virus and SARS-CoV-2.
 She addresses mechanisms of tissue injury and regeneration processes in this context and aims at translating these findings into clinical applications.
 She runs several multi-center investigator-initiated trials aiming at clinical improvement of patients with viral pneumonia and ARDS by targeted interventions.
-She is vice president of the German Society for Infectious Diseases (DGI) and part of several medical and scientific advisory committees including the Robert Koch Institute, Berlin; and the German Research foundation (DFG), steering member of the Excellence Cluster Cardio-Pulmonary Institute (CPI), vice speaker of the Collaborative research center SFB TR84 and head of the DFG-funded clinical research unit Virus-induced Lung Injury (KFO309).
-She is also coordinator at the German center for lung research (DZL).
+She serves on the Board of Directors of the Excellence Cluster EXC2026 Cardiopulmonary Institute (CPI), and coordinates the disease area “Pneumonia and Acute Lung Injury” at the German Center for Lung Research (DZL).

 Service